YU000jp/logseq-plugin-quickly-para-method/readme.md

   1. [Favorite tree plugin](https://github.com/sethyuan/logseq-plugin-favorite-tree)
      > To show the PARA list on left menu.
 Register each page of PARA to user favorites.
 Page tags are listed.
   1. [Panel Coloring plugin](https://github.com/YU000jp/logseq-plugin-panel-coloring)
-     > Color the left menu title and page content.
   1. [Page-tags and Hierarchy plugin](https://github.com/YU000jp/logseq-page-tags-and-hierarchy)
      > Change the display position of page tags and hierarchy in page content.